A proposal is a written offer to solve a technical problem

 page of the text of a report.
 The only thing introductory

-reader sees.
-Since this is just a matter of what name
+sees.
+Since this is just a matter of what name you want

-you want to call an abstract by, we shall say no more
+to call an abstract by, we shall say no more about it.

-emphasis is given to the introductory portion.
-The idea
+is given to the introductory portion.
+The idea back of

-back of this is to show clearly at the outset how the
+this is to show clearly at the outset how the project

-project being reported on fits into the whole program
+being reported on fits into the whole program of which

-of which it is a part.
-If the report itself is short
+it is a part.
+If the report itself is short there may

-there may be no further introductory material.
-In longer
+be no further introductory material.
+In longer reports,

-reports, there is likely to be a formal introduction
+there is likely to be a formal introduction following

-a temptation, however, to let the introductory summary
+however, to let the introductory summary do the whole

-do the whole job, even when a separate formal introduction
+job, even when a separate formal introduction is definitely

 The introductory summary that follows is a fictitious

-model for its staff.
-The Hercules Powder Company calls
+for its staff.
+The Hercules Powder Company calls it a

 Example